Code-the-Dream-School/python-essentials-v1/assignments/14FinalProject.md

   - Dynamically update the visualizations based on user input.
   - Deploy the dashboard on **Render** or **Streamlit.io** for public access.

-All four programs will be included in the **GitHub** repository, and the dashboard will be deployed for public access.
+All four programs will be included in a new **GitHub** repository, and the dashboard will be deployed for public access.
+This github repo should be separate from any of the other ones created for the class.

 ## Data Sources